 In many cases, my patients simply didn’t realize how important reviews are or where to post them.
 When I ask my patients directly to leave a review, I make sure to explain why it’s important.
 Usually, something simple is enough, like “hey Susan great seeing you today.
 I wanted to ask, would you mind leaving a review for my practice on Facebook?
 It’d be a big help.
 I know a lot of patients look at online reviews now.”

-Further, a bit of hand holding can go a long ways.
+Further, a bit of hand-holding can go a long way.
 Let your patients know where they can and should leave reviews.
 Does your patient have a Yelp profile?
 Ask them to leave a review there.
 Also, Google’s business listings are now very important as they are often the first impression potential patients will see when searching for a new dentist or doctor.
-Anyone with a gmail account can easily leave a review.
+Anyone with a Gmail account can easily leave a review.
 The same can be said for Facebook.

 2. Use Post-Visit Emails to Ask For Reviews

 I also send patients a separate follow-up email a day or two after their visit.
 I thank them for coming to see me, sometimes include reminders of anything we went over during the visit, and give them space to provide feedback. (“Let me know if you still have any questions, or if there is anything I can do to improve your experience!”)